SpaceVim/SpaceVim/docs/development.md

 You are free to choose a reasonable height size. but the width size should be around 75 characters.

+## Bundle plugins

+In `bundle/` directory, there are two kinds of plugins:

+1. unmodified plugins, same as the upstream.
+2. modified plugins based on specific commit.

+checkout the [bundle plugins](../bundle-plugins/) page for more info.

 ## Build with SpaceVim